surifirstpin/biplus_documentation/docs/README.md

 From 1 users to many, Bi+ range seamlessly to meet your growing BI needs.

 ### Self-Serve
-Anyone can use Bi+ to analyze, search,visualize their data,interact intuitively with their data and get entrusted with the right insights.
+Anyone can use Bi+ to analyze, search, visualize, interact intuitively and get entrusted with the right insights.

 ### Trusted Data Analytics Culture